polsys/cle/docs/language-spec/compilation.md

 The _block statement_ is discussed in [Statements](statements.md).
 The block in a non-`void` method must return a value with a `return` statement.
 In a `void` method, the compiler will insert an implicit return statement at the end of the block if required.

+The method must not have a body if and only if it is annotated with the `[Import]` [attribute](attributes.md).
+In this case, the block must be replaced with a semicolon.